campanell/ml-agents/docs/Limitations-and-Common-Issues.md

 the Academy or Agents within the Scene Inspector to a value greater than 0.
 Alternatively, it is possible to manually set `done` conditions for episodes from within scripts for custom episode-terminating events.

+# Limitations

+## Unity SDK
+### Headless Mode
+If you enable Headless mode, you will not be able to collect visual observations from your agents.

+### Rendering Speed and Synchronization
+Currently the speed of the game physics can only be increased to 100x real-time.
+The Academy also moves in time with FixedUpdate() rather than Update(), so game behavior tied to frame updates may be out of sync.

+## Python API

+### Python version
+As of version 0.3, we no longer support Python 2.